explainers-by-googlers/cross-origin-storage/public-hash-list/implementation/README.md

 The design rationale, requirements, and governance model for the PHL are formally written up in the [PHL explainer](../phl-explainer.md), the companion document to the Cross-Origin Storage explainer/spec this repository publishes.
-This directory is the proposal's **early implementation** — it used to live at `tomayac/public-hash-list`, a separate repository, and was folded in here (see [`../phl-explainer.md`](../phl-explainer.md) for the archived original).
+This directory is the proposal's **early implementation**.

 The explainer's [Governance](../phl-explainer.md#governance) section describes a target end state — a dedicated repository hosted under the WHATWG, with